yuanenming/-/README.md

 # align-free-phylogentic-tree
 Phylogenetic Tree Construction using Alignment Free methods.

+This is a coursework of algorithm and data structure.

 A simple framework written in C++ language.

 Compilation: Under Linux environment, you just need to run